 Many people in the earthquake affected districts, especially the rural areas, had their houses completed destroyed or rendered uninhabitable by the quake.
 They have had to resort to living in temporary communal shelters or risk their lives living inside their damaged homes.
 The people who want to rebuild their houses do not have access to formal financial services and so have to rely on informal money lenders or local financial institutions for funds to rebuild their homes.
 Besides reconstruction of homes, people who want to start or re-establish their businesses in these districts cannot do so due to lack of funds.

-UKaid Sakchyam and Laxmi Bank have agreed to establish the ‘Laxmi – Grameen Sambriddhi Yojana’.
-The two will collaborate to provide 2 distinct loan products through 34 branches of Laxmi Laghubitta Bittiya Sanstha Limited (LxLB), Laxmi Bank’s MFI subsidiary.
-The project will be spread across 27 districts including the earthquake affected ones – Sindhupalchowk, Dolakha, Nuwakot and Dhading.
+UKaid Sakchyam Access to Finance Programme (Sakchyam) and Laxmi Bank agreed to establish the ‘Laxmi – Grameen Sambriddhi Yojana’.
+The two entities collaborated to provide 2 distinct loan products through 34 branches of Laxmi Laghubitta Bittiya Sanstha Limited (LxLB), Laxmi Bank’s MFI subsidiary.
+The project spread across 27 districts including the earthquake affected ones – Sindhupalchowk, Dolakha, Nuwakot and Dhading.

-Under this partnership, ‘Micro Mortgage Loan’ up to a maximum value of NPR 400,000 will be provided for the purpose of construction/reconstruction of residential buildings on land owned by borrower or his/her immediate family member.
-Special pricing/concession may be provided to the victims of the Gorkha Earthquake in line with Nepal Rastra Bank’s guidelines.
-The maximum value of such loans shall be NPR 200,000.
-No loan will exceed a maximum tenure of 60 months including a 12 months’ moratorium period.
+Under this partnership, ‘Micro Mortgage Loan’ up to a maximum value of NPR 400,000 was provided for the purpose of construction/reconstruction of residential buildings on land owned by borrower or his/her immediate family member.
+Special pricing/concession was provided to the survivors of the Gorkha Earthquake in line with Nepal Rastra Bank’s guidelines.

-‘Laxmi Udyami Karja’ will be provided to finance the working capital requirement and capital expenditure of the small businesses.
-This is the first instance where a ‘D’ class microfinance bank customers will be catered by ‘A’ class commercial bank branches.
-The loan will be provided for a maximum tenure of 84 months and up to a maximum value of NPR 1.00 million.
-Financial literacy programs will also be operated for the first 12 months to enable better financial management and understanding for the borrowers.
+Apart from the assistance provided to the survivors of the Gorkha Earthquake, as a part of this partnership, ‘Laxmi Udyami Karja’ was introduced to finance the working capital requirement and capital expenditure of small businesses.
+This was the first instance where a ‘D’ class microfinance bank customers were catered by ‘A’ class commercial bank branches.
+The loan was provided for a maximum tenure of 84 months and up to a maximum value of NPR 1.00 million.
+Financial literacy programs also took place for the first 12 months to enable better financial management and understanding for the borrowers.

-The main aim of the project is to improve the living standards of the customers.
-Micro Mortgage Loan facility will provide/improve shelter which is one of the basic needs of the people living in the earthquake affected districts.
-Laxmi Udyami Karja will enable the small enterprises to kickstart and rebuild their lives and their businesses.
+The main aim of the project was to improve the living standards of the customers.
+Micro Mortgage Loan facility provided/improved shelter which is one of the basic needs of the people living in the earthquake affected districts.
+Laxmi Udyami Karja also enabled small enterprises to kick-start and rebuild their lives and their businesses.
 The target of the partnership was to build a portfolio of NPR 400 million within a period of 1 year through 1,000 borrowers.